Curriculum

 python --version

-You should see something like:
+You should see something similar to the printout below:

 Python 3.10.5